-A. Mean-field theory
+A. Mean-Field Theory

-We start by defining the voter model [18].
+We start by defining the voter model [17].
 Consider an arbitrary lattice and assume that each site is occupied by a "voter" who may have one of two opinions, denoted by + and -.
 Each site keeps its opinion during some time interval, distributed exponentially with a characteristic time τ , set to unity for convenience, and then assumes the opinion of a randomly chosen neighboring site.
 If a site is surrounded by sites with the same opinion, it does not change its opinion.
-Hence, such dynamics are zero temperature in nature.
+Hence, such dynamics are zero-temperature in nature.
 Noise can be introduced by allowing a voter to change its opinion independently of its neighbors.
 However, a voter system with noisy dynamics does not coarsen, and we restrict ourselves to the noiseless voter dynamics.
-These dynamics are so simple that they naturally arise in a variety of situations, see, e.g., [9,17].
+These dynamics are so simple that they naturally arise in a variety of situations, see e.g. [9,17].
 An important link is with the Glauber-Ising model: In one dimension, and only in 1D, the voter dynamics is identical to the Glauber dynamics.
-This equivalence is not restricted to zero temperature; 1D noisy voter dynamics is also identical to Glauber dynamics at a positive temperature.
+This equivalence is not restricted to zero temperature, 1D noisy voter dynamics is also identical to Glauber dynamics at a positive temperature.

 We now consider the voter model dynamics on a meanfield level, by simply treating all sites as neighbors.
 Such a theory is exact on a complete graph.
 Moreover, it is expected to hold in sufficiently large spatial dimensions.
-We first consider the symmetric case where the opinions concentrations, c+ and c- , are equal, and the interesting case of unequal concentrations will be discussed later.
-The fraction of sites that have changed their opinions n times up to time t, evolves according to with $P{-1}\equiv 0$ to ensure $dP_0/dt = -P_0$.
-One can verify that the dynamics of Eq.
-(1) preserves the normalization condition, $\Sigma_n P_n(t) \equiv 1$.
+We first consider the symmetric case were the opinions concentrations, c+ and c- , are equal, and the interesting case of unequal concentrations will be discussed later.
+The fraction of sites which have changed their opinions n times up to time t, evolves according to with $P{-1} \equiv 0$ to ensure $dP_0/dt = -P_0$.
+The distribution clearly satisfies the normalization condition, $\sum_n P_n = 1$, and one can verify that Eq.
+(1) conserves this sum.
 Solving Eq.
-(1) subject to the initial condition $P_n(0) = \delta{n0}$, one finds that the opinion change distribution function is Poissonian,
+(1) subject to the initial condition $P_n(0) = \delta{n0}$, one finds that the opinion change distribution function is Poissonian

-$$\frac{dP_n}{dt} = P{n-1} - P_n, \qquad (1)$$
+$$\frac{dP_n}{dt} = P{n-1} - P_n,\tag{1}$$